 If you’re unfamiliar with the American Express Membership Rewards program, it’s one of the best travel rewards programs out there.
-The reason it’s my favourite program very flexible so you have a variety of ways to use your points.
-Most people use Amex Membership Rewards points as travel credits or to convert points to transfer partners like Aeroplan or Marriott Bonvoy.
+The reason it’s my favourite program is due to its flexibility.
+You basically have multiple ways to use your points.
+Most people use Amex Membership Rewards points as travel credits or to convert them to transfer partners like Aeroplan or Marriott Bonvoy.
 Although these are a good use of your points, you can often get even better value by claiming flights via the Amex Fixed Points Travel Program.
 In this Amex Fixed Points Travel Review, I’ll go over how the program works, how to maximize the value of your points, and how to earn Amex Membership Rewards points fast.

 How the Amex Fixed Points Travel Program works